mmhapp/GenAI-and-Agent-in-Neuroimaging/README.md

 # ECG Analysis

 ECG analysis pipeline with agent framework.
-Pipeline takes an ECG signal measured with Apple Watch, and uses agentic GenAI to create a matching data file.
-Data analysis is done with these two files.
-(Unfinished)
+Pipeline takes an ECG signal measured with Apple Watch, and uses AI engineering generative models, cloud computing: autonomous systems) to create a matching data file.
+(This project is unfinished)

 ---